What Must You Disclose When Selling Gold Coast Property?

 How Your Conveyancer/Solicitor and Agent Help

 Your conveyancer or solicitor is your legal safety net.
-They check your title, read reports, and help with word disclosures clearly.
+They review your title, read reports, and assist with clear word disclosures.
 They also draft your contract properly, so there is no confusion.

 What Most Agents Do Not Say Out Loud